DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-26-llm-tutorial-2.markdown

 [Part 1]({% link _posts/2023-01-14-llm-tutorial-1.markdown %})

+# Update (22/07 (of 2024))

+By looking into the text after a long time, while preparing for giving a class in Reinforcement Learning, I realized that the text is... quite subpar, to be honest.
+I'm giving a major overhaul to it, so until then, consider this document as sort of deprecated (not the theory, just the usefulness).

 # Update (23/06)

 I turned this into a general interlude for RL and RLHF, and I decided to write the next part of actually applying this to language models.